Web3XYZ/Readem/README.md

    [Follow us](https://www.readem.xyz/)

 # Overview
    We believe in the uniqueness and novelty embedded in inspirations.
-We see the future of interactive content.Readem liquidizes the value of content in Web3 via interactive reading and creating.
+We see the future of interactive content.
+Readem liquidizes the value of content in Web3 via interactive reading and creating.

    * Engage Everyone
         - Interactive fiction to immerse readers in and provide insights for creators.